viniciobs/Stream/README.md

 It uses [this platform](https://www.4devs.com.br/gerador_de_veiculos) to generate vehicles (in brazilian pattern), make a few conversions and display the result.

 ## Custom
-Create a class and inherit it from IItemGenerator.cs.
+Create your own service and inherit it from IItemGenerator.cs.
+Remember to add it to ServiceCollection.